 Time Out says

 Alta Calidad melds Mexican and Indian flavors with a global influence that we can't get enough of when digging into chef Akhtar Nawab's food, so naturally, we invited it to hold court at Time Out Market New York.
-We tasted its food, reviewed the restaurant and had no hesitation in recommendong Alta Calidad for a spot at the market.
+Learn how our market curation works here, but basically we tasted its food, reviewed the restaurant and had no hesitation in recommending Alta Calidad for a spot at the market.
 Here’s why: